mnit-rtmc/iris/docs/dms.md

 - the current message is rendered
 - the [message pattern] selector is populated with messages for sign groups containing the DMS and containing **NO** [action tags]
-- if no pattern contains a text rectangle for composing with sign text, an "empty" pattern is provided
+- if no pattern contains a text rectangle for composing, an "empty" pattern is provided

-When a pattern is selected, a series of _Sign Text_ selectors is populated with messages from the message library, depending on the text rectangles of that pattern.
+When a pattern is selected, a series of selectors is populated with message lines, depending on the text rectangles of that pattern.
 The message preview is updated as the message is being composed.
 Once complete, pressing the **Send** button will put the message onto the DMS.

 [action tags]: action_plans.html#dms-action-tags